ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

       - …when the current item is a mail or an appointment
       - …when the current item is a new mail, or another signature when it is a reply or a forward
       - …depending on the subject
       - …or any other condition derived from the information available in the customRulesProperties object

+      You can even create your own signature at runtime, without choosing one previously deployed with Set-OutlookSignatures.

-      See '.\sample code\CustomRulesCode.js' in the Outlook add-in folder for details.
+      See '`.\sample code\CustomRulesCode.js`' in the Outlook add-in folder for details.
 - Run '`run_before_deployment.ps1`' in PowerShell.
 - Upload the content of the '`publish`' folder to your web server.